If your actions inspire others to dream more, learn more, do more, and become more, YOU are a leader. – John Quincy Adams

 $200 scholarship awarded upon the successful completion of each course

-This course focuses primarily on management of self, a fundamental key to success for any leader.
-In the class you will discuss how to be proactive in the areas of time management, goal setting, and developing positive self image while developing a college plan and crafting a résumé.
+LEA 1821 This course focuses primarily on the management of self, a fundamental key to success for any leader.
+In the class, you will discuss how to be proactive in the areas of time management, goal setting, and developing a positive self-image while developing a college plan and crafting a résumé.
 You’ll study different leadership styles, how to conduct effective meetings, and how to work successfully with members of a team.
 Finally, each class member will assume a role within one group leadership project.

-Becoming polished and ready to move on into upper level education is a primary focus of the course.
+LEA 1841 Becoming polished and ready to move on into upper-level education is a primary focus of the course.
 You will complete scholarship searches and paperwork necessary for transfer.
 Also, you will work on interviewing techniques and the rules of proper business and social etiquette.
 You’ll also have the opportunity to refine the service-learning project you began in the first semester.
 All of your leadership training materials will be compiled into one portfolio of work that will be displayed on Honors Awards Day.

 $500 scholarship awarded upon successful completion of course

 Finally, in this two-semester class, you will develop a personal leadership philosophy.
-Primary emphasis in the course is placed on the following units of study:
+The primary emphasis in the course is placed on the following units of study: